merryt/tymerrycom/src/routes/work/nuance.md

 Nuance Reached out to Universal Mind to help redefine a digital, voice based assistant for medical professionals.
-Nuance faced the problem of not knowing user research best practices and being overly familiar with the subject mater and development problems to come at the problem with a fresh set of eyes.
+Nuance faced the problem of not knowing user research best practices and being overly familiar with the subject matter and development problems to come at the problem with a fresh set of eyes.

 Doctor’s time and attention is extremely rare.
 Everyone knows this — Dragon